Denver And Jefferson County Vehicular Homicide Lawyer, C.R.S. 18-3-106

 In serious traffic collisions and accidents, it is possible to first be charged with vehicular assault and then have your charges upgraded to vehicular homicide.
 This occurs when someone is seriously injured (vehicular assault) and then later that person dies, so it becomes vehicular homicide.
 Vehicular Assault involves reckless driving and serious bodily injury to someone, which vehicular assault involves reckless driving and the death of another.
 The same driving, but a different level of injury results in one charge or the other.

-If you or a loved one has been involved in an accident resulting in the death of someone (even a passenger) and possible vehicular homicide charges, be smart, exercise your right to remain silent and call the experienced criminal defense attorneys at O'Malley and Sawyer, LLC, at 303-731-0719.
+If you or a loved one has been involved in an accident resulting in the death of someone (even a passenger) and possible vehicular homicide charges, be smart, exercise your right to remain silent and call the experienced criminal defense attorneys at Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.